SNAPSHOT-Britain's political and market turmoil | Business

 - United Kingdom

-New British finance minister Jeremy Hunt, seeking to stem a dramatic loss of confidence among investors in Prime Minister Liz Truss's government, will announce tax and spending measures on Monday, two weeks earlier than scheduled.
-Truss fired her finance minister Kwasi Kwarteng on Friday and scrapped parts of their economic package in a desperate bid to save her premiership after a Sept.
-23 "mini-budget" package of unfunded tax cuts hit sterling, sent borrowing costs surging and forced the Bank of England to intervene.
+New British finance minister Jeremy Hunt, seeking to stem a dramatic loss of confidence among investors, on Monday reversed nearly all of Prime Minister Liz Truss's Sept.
+23 mini-budget and reined in a vast energy subsidy plan.
+Truss fired her finance minister Kwasi Kwarteng on Friday and scrapped parts of her growth plan in a desperate bid to save her premiership after the package of unfunded tax cuts hit sterling, sent borrowing costs surging, and forced the Bank of England to intervene.

-Following is a snapshot of related events, comments and explanations: WHAT'S BEHIND THE CRISIS?
+Following is a snapshot of related events, comments, and explanations: KEY PARTS OF THE STATEMENT

+* "We will reverse almost all the tax measures announced in the Growth Plan three weeks ago that had not started parliamentary legislation," Hunt said. * "Taken together with the decision not to cut corporation tax and restoring the top rate of income tax the measures I've announced today will raise every year around 32 billion pounds."

+* "I've decided that the basic rate of income tax will remain at 20% and it will do so indefinitely until economic circumstances allow for it to be cut." * "I'm announcing today a Treasury-led review into how we support energy bills beyond April next year.
+The objective is to design a new approach that will cost the taxpayer significantly less than planned, whilst ensuring enough support for those in need."

+* Britain's main share benchmarks held their gains, with the FTSE 100 up 0.6%. * Rate futures priced in a roughly 80% chance that the BoE will raise interest rates by 100 bps to 3.25% on Nov.
+3, having priced in a smaller increase to 3.0% at the end of last week.

+* The BoE bought 1.3207 billion pounds ($1.48 billion) of long-dated government bonds at its final reverse auction on Friday, taking total purchases of conventional and index-linked gilts since Sept.
+28 to 19.3 billion pounds.
+WHAT'S BEHIND THE CRISIS?

-* The Bank of England was forced into emergency bond-buying to stem a sharp sell-off in Britain's 2.1 trillion pound ($2.3 trillion) government bond market that threatened to wreak havoc in the pension industry and increase recession risks. * The sell-off began after Kwarteng's tax-cut announcement last month.
+* The Bank of England was forced into emergency bond-buying to stem a sharp sell-off in Britain's 2.1 trillion pound ($2.3 trillion) government bond market that threatened to wreak havoc in the pension industry and increase recession risks. * The sell-off began after Kwarteng's tax-cut announcement on Sept.
+23.

 * After firing Kwarteng, a close friend and ally, Truss announced that corporation tax would rise to 25% as intended by her predecessor Boris Johnson, reversing her earlier plan to freeze it at 19%.
 Kwarteng's cut to the highest rate of income tax had already been reversed. * The BoE interventions have highlighted a growing segment of Britain's pensions sector - liability-driven investment.